 FuelCell Energy (FCEL) Gains As Market Dips: What You Should Know

-Heading into today, shares of the fuel cell power plant maker had lost 38.38% over the past month, lagging the Oils-Energy sector's loss of 3.43% and the S&P 500's gain of 6.83% in that time.
+Prior to today's trading, shares of the fuel cell power plant maker had lost 20.94% over the past month.
+This has lagged the Oils-Energy sector's loss of 2.97% and the S&P 500's gain of 5.45% in that time.

-FCEL will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of -$0.05, up 28.57% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $19.18 million, up 1.59% from the prior-year quarter.
+Investors will be hoping for strength from FCEL as it approaches its next earnings release.
+On that day, FCEL is projected to report earnings of -$0.05 per share, which would represent year-over-year growth of 28.57%.
+Our most recent consensus estimate is calling for quarterly revenue of $19.18 million, up 1.59% from the year-ago period.

 FCEL's full-year Zacks Consensus Estimates are calling for earnings of -$0.29 per share and revenue of $79.37 million.
 These results would represent year-over-year changes of +30.95% and +12%, respectively.

-Any recent changes to analyst estimates for FCEL should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for FCEL.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 9.21% lower.
+Over the past month, the Zacks Consensus EPS estimate has moved 9.21% lower.
 FCEL is currently a Zacks Rank #4 (Sell).

 The Alternative Energy - Other industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 184, putting it in the bottom 28% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 170, which puts it in the bottom 34% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report